Equity and Reconciliation Commission: Findings

 In December 2005, the commission submitted its final report to King Mohammed VI outlining both its findings and recommendations related to the abuses that took place between 1956 and 1999.
-Per the original mandate, certain aspects of the commission's final report could not be made public.
+As per the original mandate, certain aspects of the commission's final report could not be made public.
 Therefore, upon completion of the report, the King then determined which information could be used in the publicly issued report, released one month later in January 2006.
 However, the IER did create an archive containing all the evidence collected in its investigations which could be used at a later date during judicial proceedings.

 Ultimately, the commission concluded that 742 disappeared individuals had died, thus determining their fate.
 However, there was a lack of information on burial sites and circumstances of the disappeared persons' deaths and 66 cases were not solved.
 Of all the cases presented, ultimately 4,677 cases were resolved, including reparations for 3,657 victims.
 From the investigations, an archive of over 20,000 personal testimonies has been created.